-The Secretary of State is also responsible for issuing campaign committee identification numbers.
+The Secretary of State is also responsible for issuing campaign committee identification numbers and for advice on election procedures.

-www.sos.ca.gov
+(916) 653-6224 (916) 653-5045 www.sos.ca.gov

 Federal Election Commission

 The Federal Election Commission answers questions regarding federal elections and contributions to all candidates from national banks, national corporations, and foreign nationals.